Apollo-AFCL/AFCLEditor/docs/build.md

 ![alt text](media/import_model.png "Import Model")

-After that you are able to add all necessary dependencies to the dependencies section of the build script as shown below.
+Add the necessary dependencies to the build script as shown below.
 It has to be noted that a simple copy paste approach doesn't work within the build script and thus you need to make those changes by hand.

 ![alt text](media/dependencies.png "Dependencies")

-You additionally also need to add the following entries to the plugins section:
+The plugin section within the buildscript has to be extended as shown below:

 ![alt text](media/plugins.png "Plugins")

 After reloading the modules from the disk with **Alt/Options + Enter** the IDE should build.

-## Building without generation of new build script
+## Building the standalone AFCL editor

 After fixing the global settings we can finally start the build process: